wendelnascimento/excel-stream/README.md

 # stream options

-The `options` object may have the same properties as [csv-stream](https://www.npmjs.com/package/csv-stream) and these two additional properties:
+The `options` object may have the same properties as [csv-stream](https://www.npmjs.com/package/csv-stream) and these three additional properties:

  * `sheet`: the name of the sheet you want to stream.
 Case sensitive.
  * `sheetIndex`: the sheet number you want to stream (0-based).
+ * `allSheets`: boolean indicating if all sheets shoulb be used instead of just the one provided with the sheetIndex or sheet argument.
+If allSheets is true, sheetIndex and sheet arguments will be ignored

 # Usage